 Return to practice

 - Encouraging former staff to return to the NHS Employers and systems, in partnership with social care, should encourage our former staff members to return to practice as a key part of a recruitment drive during 2020/21, building on the interest of some of the clinical staff who returned to the NHS in the early COVID-19 response, and have now expressed an interest in staying on in the health and care system (see Encouraging return to clinical practice).
-NHS England and NHS Improvement and HEE will continue to work with professional regulators to support staff who returned to the service under a temporary professional register to return to the permanent register if they wish to continue working in the NHS.
+NHS England and HEE will continue to work with professional regulators to support staff who returned to the service under a temporary professional register to return to the permanent register if they wish to continue working in the NHS.
 This will include providing help to staff – to meet registration requirements and ensure they feel confident when returning to practice – as well as finding placements for them with employers.
 We will continue to work in partnership with social care to ensure that the thousands of nurses and other healthcare staff who temporarily returned to employment during COVID-19 are aware of opportunities to support the sector.

 - Supporting return to practice HEE is exploring the development of a return to practice scheme for other doctors in the remainder of 2020/21, creating a route from temporary professional registration back to full registration.
 This would build on existing return to practice schemes for nurses, allied health professionals, GPs and pharmacists.